9 Practical Ways to Boost Ecommerce Customer Engagement

 2. Offer Loyalty Programs

 One way to keep customers engaged and coming back to your eCommerce store is by implementing a customer loyalty program.
 Loyalty programs are the best way to make existing customers valued.
-It is important as it costs 5x less to retain customers than acquire new ones.
+It is important as it costs 5x less to retain customers than to acquire new ones.

 A loyalty program is a rewards program that offers incentives and perks to customers based on their repeat business.
 It’s a great way to increase customer retention and foster long-term relationships with your customers.